-&lt;sup>49 Klier J. Imperial Russia's Jewish Question, 166-69.
-LVIA, f.
+61 LVIA, f.
 567, ap.
 6, b.
 1266, l.
-12. There were 17 separate Jewish schools in Mogilev and Vitebsk provinces, and 21 in the four other provinces of North Western Region.
+12. There were 17 separate Jewish schools in Mogilev and Vitebsk provinces, and 21 in the four other provinces of Northwest Region.

-Russian language."
+subordinates, reacting to the change of mood in the district administration, presented reports that opposed the overemphasis on Russian language in the acculturation of the Jews: "To transform the Jews, to make them Russian, [it is insufficient] to simply teach them Russian language."
 They seconded Brafman who asserted: "That the Jew speaks Russian, will not bring great benefits; he remains the same Jew if he studied Russian from a Jew in a Jewish school."
-They even advanced the opinion that separate schools for Jews were an exclusive privilege, separating them from "other peoples and tribes."
-The special status of Jewish education, wrote Kornilov's assistant, A. K. Serno-Solov'evich, prevented the authorities from recognizing the unconditional priority of the education of Russians, including the mass of the peasantry: "This broadens the intellectual horizon of our people..., provides them with a reliable means for competition with other peoples and tribes inhabiting Russia..."
+They even advanced the opinion that separate schools for Jews were an exclusive privilege, separating them from "other peoples and tribes."62 The special status of Jewish education, wrote Kornilov's assistant, A.K.
+Serno-Solov'evich, prevented the authorities from recognizing the unconditional priority of the education of Russians, including the mass of the peasantry: "This broadens the intellectual horizon of our people..., provides them with a reliable means for competition with other peoples and tribes inhabiting Russia..."
 Only after education of Russians had progressed would it become possible for the Jews to do the same; they then willy-nilly would have to catch up to the "masses."
-As result of this, they "would begin to accept Christianity, or, at least, would cease to believe in the Talmud, and, consequently, would cease being Jews."
-See the second of the same in the Talmud, and, consequently to the cease being Jews."
-See the second of the tralmud, and, consequently to the search of the tralmud, and tralm
+As result of this, they "would begin to accept Christianity, or, at least, would cease to believe in the Talmud, and, consequently, would cease being Jews."63

 So as early as 1866, the idea of discrimination against Jews in the sphere of education was expressed, though at first not officially.
 But it proved not so simple to move from words to practice.
 The integrationist policy of Uvarov was imprinted both on institutions and in the discourse about Jewish education, so that Kornilov and his assistants, as a result of the bureaucratic order, often would find they could not challenge the institution of the separate Jewish school.
-The situation was complicated by the fact that at the end of 1866 and the beginning of 1867, the voice of still another participant was added to the debate about Jewish education-the traditionalists (mitnagdim).
+The situation was complicated by the fact that at the end of 1866 and the beginning of 1867, the voice of still another participant was added to the debate about Jewish education - the traditionalists (mitnagdim).
 This was one more reminder that different groups among the local Jews were not passive objects of government measures.
 The most notable were two evidently coordinated petitions from the Vilna and Kovno (now Kaunus) Jewish communities, signed by merchants and other well-to-do individuals.
 The petitioners sharply criticized the maskilim, particularly state rabbis and teachers, who numbered among the alumni of the Vilna Rabbinical seminary, for ignorance of the Halakhah, open violation of Jewish law, and, most important, inculcating atheism in their students.
 Such complaints had come from mitnagdim earlier, but the tactic chosen by these petitioners was new.
-In the first place, they took into account the political changes taking place after the attempt of Karakazov on the life of Alexander II in 1866-the importance of atheism and nihilism in the new hierarchy of administrative anxieties, and the related redefinition of the tasks of the Ministry of Education headed by Count D. A. Tolstoi.
-They stressed that Russian language, without firm religious belief would not make "loyal subjects of the Tsar and true sons of the Fatherland" from Jews.
-Secondly, objecting to the "Uvarov" schools staffed by the Rabbinical seminary's alumni, the petitioners unexpectedly represented the enlighteners more than did the maskilim.
-They asserted that at the present time there was no need at all for intermediary educational institutions for Jews and that their fellow Jews striving for education could enter the general educational institutions in Russia, up to the universities.
-The petitioners considered the Russian teacher and the elementary school more beneficial for Jewish children than the secularized Jew in the Rabbinical Seminary.
-As a Gentile, his conduct did not offend the religious feelings of his pupils, and he "would inculcate in them much more of the spirit of Russian nationality."
+In the first place, they took into account the political changes taking place after the attempt of Karakozov on the life of Alexander II in 1866 - the importance of atheism and nihilism in the new hierarchy of administrative anxieties, and the related redefinition of the tasks of the Ministry of Education headed by Count D.A.
+Tolstoi.
+They stressed that

-&lt;sup>51 RGIA, f.
+62 RGIA, f.
 970, op.
 1, d.
 103, l.
 15; LVIA, f.
 567, ap.
 6, b.
-1319, l.
+1319, ll.
 13-14.
-On how the Judeophobic point about Jews as a "privileged tribe" in Russia emerged in press, see: Klier J. Imperial Russia's Jewish Question, 193-94.
+On how the Judeophobic point about Jews as a "privileged tribe" in Russia emerged in the press, see: Klier, Imperial Russia's Jewish Question, pp. 193-194.

-&lt;sup>52 LVIA, f.
+63 LVIA, f.
 567, ap.
 6, b.
 1319, l.
 14-14 v.